Cullen’s entire world was one giant headache.

 “How did a mage manage to sneak in here?”
 Barris wanted to know.

 “You know,” Robert said, looking genuinely curious, “I have no idea.
-I thought he came from further in the dungeons, but…” He broke off, then looked up in the direction of the window sill, high above.
+I thought he came from further in the dungeons, but…” He broke off, then cocked his head, as if listening to something.

 “What?”
 Barris demanded.